Government of Angola

 Suffrage: 18 years of age; universal

-Legislative branch: unicameral National Assembly or Assembleia Nacional (220 seats; members elected by proportional vote to serve four-year terms)
+Legislative branch: unicameral National Assembly or Assembleia Nacional (220 seats; members elected by proportional vote to serve five-year terms)

 Judicial branch: Supreme Court and separate provincial courts (judges are appointed by the president)